 - You may now press the record button or press command + r to begin recording audio.
 Press the space-bar stop and press the space-bar again to playback.

-Congratulations – you can now record audio with Spatial Mic via USB connection to an OSX or Windows computer.
-In the next tutorial we will learn about the different features included in the Spatial Mic Converter plugin, how to control Spatial Mic with the Spatial Mic Control app and more.
+Congratulations – you can now record audio with Spatial Mic via USB connection to an macOS or Windows computer.
+In the next tutorial we will learn about the different features included in the Spatial Mic Converter plugin, how to control Spatial Mic USB with the Spatial Mic Control app and more.